CDCgov/RecordLinker/rfc/001-identifier-triplets.md

     example: `IDENTIFIER:DL`, `IDENTIFIER:SS`
 - Blocking: The blocking key will be `IDENTIFIER` and values will be inserted for every identifier specified in the document using the type and the last four of the value.
-    example: `DL:CA:3456`, `SS::6789`
+    example: `3456:CA:DL`, `6789:SS`
 - Evaluation: The evaluation function will accept a list of identifier strings, containing all 3 parts of the tuple, and compare them using the specified evaluation function.
-    example: `['DL:CA:A123456', 'SS::123-45-6789']`
+    example: `['A123456:CA:DL', '123-45-6789:SS']`

 ### Input

-The input to the Record Linker process will be a list of identifier objects, each with a type, authority and value.
+The input to the Record Linker process will be a list of identifier objects, each with a value, authority and type.
-The type and value attributes are required, while authority is optional.
+The value and type attributes are required, while authority is optional.

 ```json
 {